 Validating Your File

-Before you upload your book for distribution run it through IDPF’s free EPUB Validator.
-Most simple books won’t have issues passing, but if you have problems and can’t figure them out, search the online marketplaces for someone who will “fix ebook validation errors.”
+Before you upload your book for distribution run it through a free EPUB Validator.
+Most simple books won’t have issues passing, but if you have problems and can’t figure them out, search online for someone who will “fix ebook validation errors.”
 It’s usually pretty cheap and quick.

 How to Find and Work with a Professional